chriswebb/csBCrypt/README.md

 // Hash a password for the first time
 String hashed = BCrypt.CreateHash(password, BCrypt.GenerateSalt());

-// gensalt's log_rounds parameter determines the complexity
+// GenerateSalt's log_rounds parameter determines the complexity
 // the work factor is 2**log_rounds, and the default is 10 String hashed = BCrypt.CreateHash(password, BCrypt.GenerateSalt(12));